-EU, EEA, and Swiss nationals who are moving to France to live, work, and study, will not need a French visa or permit.
-They won’t need to show any other documentation besides a valid passport or national ID (now including EU member state Croatia, who as of 2015 has free access to the EU labor market with no need for additional work permits).
+EU, EEA, and Swiss nationals moving to France don’t need a French visa or permit.
+They won’t need to show any other documentation besides a valid passport or national ID.
 There are, however, some other processes that may apply after you move to France.

-Family members of EU/EEA/Swiss citizens can also live in France, even if such family members are not from the EU themselves.
+Family members of EU/EEA/Swiss citizens can also live in France, even if such family members aren’t from the EU.
 They will, however, require the appropriate permit for longer stays in France.

 EU/EEA/Swiss nationals moving to France

-Since France is a European country, there is no legal requirement to apply for a residence permit (carte de séjour) but you can do so if you wish.
+Since France is an EU country, there is no legal requirement to apply for a residence permit (carte de séjour); you can do so if you wish.
 It’s free of charge and valid for up to five years.
 You’ll need to show your passport or ID card and proof of employment or registered self- employment.
 Contact your préfecture or mairie for where to go to apply in your area.

-Remember to keep your passport or ID with you when you are living in France, as you will be asked to present it in certain situations.
+Remember to keep your passport or ID with you when you are living in France.
+You must present it in certain situations.

 Non-EU/EEA/Swiss family members

-If your family (spouse, children under 21 and dependent parents) are non-EU/EEA/Swiss nationals, they are entitled to relocate to France with you, but will need to apply for a residence permit (carte de séjour) from the préfecture within three months of arrival.
-You’ll need to show documents proving your family relationships (e.g. marriage/birth certificates), proof of your relative’s employment in France (e.g. contract) or financial resources (e.g. bank statements), and health insurance.
+If your family (spouse, children under 21, and dependent parents) are non-EU/EEA/Swiss nationals, they are entitled to relocate to France with you, but will need to apply for a residence permit (carte de séjour) from the préfecture within three months of arrival.
+You must show documents proving your family relationships (e.g., marriage/birth certificates), proof of your relative’s employment in France (e.g., contract) or financial resources (e.g., bank statements), and health insurance.